top of page

 1. When do you first plan to meet?
 How often do you want to meet?

-2. Do you plan to meet on the phone, web meetings (Zoom, Skype, FaceTime) or via email?
+2. Do you plan to meet on the phone, web meetings (Zoom, Skype, FaceTime, Microsoft Teams, Google Groups, Google Meet) or via email?

 3. Set out your expectations from the get-go! (i.e. communication, email etiquette, professionalism, HIPAA etc.)